solana-foundation/solana-improvement-documents/proposals/0133-syscall-get-epoch-stake.md

 If `var_addr` is _not_ a null pointer:

-- The syscall aborts the virtual machine if not all bytes in VM memory range `[vote_addr, vote_addr + 32)` are readable.
+- The syscall aborts the virtual machine if:
+    - Not all bytes in VM memory range `[vote_addr, vote_addr + 32)` are
+      readable.
+    - Compute budget is exceeded.
 - Otherwise, the syscall returns a `u64` integer representing the total active stake delegated to the vote account at the provided address.
   If the provided vote address corresponds to an account that is not a vote account or does not exist, the syscall will return `0` for active stake.

+If `var_addr` is a null pointer:

+- The syscall aborts the virtual machine if:
+    - Compute budget is exceeded.
-If `var_addr` is a null pointer, the syscall returns a `u64` integer representing the total active stake on the cluster for the current epoch.
+- Otherwise, the syscall returns a `u64` integer representing the total active stake on the cluster for the current epoch.

 ### Compute Unit Usage

-The syscall will always attempt to consume the same amount of CUs for both possible `var_addr` pointers, regardless of control flow.
+The syscall will always consume a fixed amount of CUs regardless of control flow.
+This fixed amount can be one of two values, depending on whether a null pointer was provided for `var_addr`.

 If `var_addr` is _not_ a null pointer: